 Students are expected to be in class on time.
 Tardy students cause disruptions to the teacher and to the other students when they enter a classroom.
-Please note that tardies due to traffic, running out of gas, oversleeping, flat tires, loss of electrical power, etc. are not excused.
+Students will be given 2 excused tardies (with parent notes submitted within 3 days of the tardy) per semester.
+These tardies are to be used wisely (traffic, running out of gas, oversleeping, flat tires, loss of electrical power, and other unforeseeable events).
 Excuses for tardies should be submitted to the attendance office at school.
 Students arriving at school or to class late should report directly to the attendance office to scan in with an ID.
 Students must check in to the attendance office when they are late to any class.